Taliban will be judged by deeds, not words, says Boris Johnson ahead of G7 meet | Politics

 According to a Downing Street communique, the leaders of the world's seven major industrialized democracies are expected to reiterate their commitment to safeguarding the gains made in Afghanistan over the last 20 years – in particular on girls' education and the rights of women and minorities.
 Discussions are set to cover the ongoing collaboration on evacuation efforts at the Kabul airport and the longer-term work to secure a more stable future for Afghanistan and ensure any new government is inclusive and abides by its international obligations.

-“The leaders agreed to continue working together to ensure those who are eligible to leave are able to, including after the initial phase of the evacuation has ended,” the spokesperson said.
-The leaders agreed on the importance of “concerted diplomatic engagement” to prevent a humanitarian crisis in Afghanistan.
+"The leaders agreed to continue working together to ensure those who are eligible to leave can, including after the initial phase of the evacuation has ended," the spokesperson said.
+The leaders agreed on the importance of "concerted diplomatic engagement" to prevent a humanitarian crisis in Afghanistan.

-“They committed to driving international action, including through the G7 and UN Security Council, to stabilise the situation, support the Afghan people and work towards an inclusive and representative Afghan government,” the spokesperson added.

 Earlier, Boris Johnson set out his five-point plan for addressing the risk of a humanitarian crisis in Afghanistan.